29 FAQs about agents and distributors

 The agreement must be carefully drafted to take into account what you are trying to achieve, and the implications of competition law and other regulations.
 These vary depending on the territory covered by the agreement.

-20. Can I give a distributor exclusive rights to a particular territory?
+20. Can I give a sales distributor exclusive rights to a particular territory?

-21. Can I refuse to supply a potential distributor?
+21. Can I refuse to supply a potential sales distributor?

 You can refuse to supply a potential distributor for normal commercial reasons - for example, if you cannot agree the price or the terms and conditions of your supply contract with them.